 Activities studied at Key Stage 4 are:

-–Badminton, Basketball, Cricket, CV Exercise, Fitness, Football, Hockey, Netball, Power Walking, Rounder's, Rugby, Softball, Table Tennis, Tennis and Yoga.
+Badminton, Basketball, Cricket, Health Related Exercise, Trampolining, Lacrosse, Football, Netball, Rounder's, Rugby, Softball, Table Tennis, Tennis, Yoga, Sports Education and

 GCSE Physical Education

-We are very lucky to have our own PE classroom with computers attached to the sportshall and fitness suite which aids the delivery of excellent teaching and learning across a full range of examination courses.
-In years 10 and 11 we successfully run GCSE Physical Education course with over 60 students following these courses in each year group.
-The course is a mixture of practical coursework (40%) and written examinations (60%).
-Last year we achieved 92% A*-C success at GCSE.
+We are very lucky to have our own PE classroom which aids the delivery of excellent teaching and learning across a full range of examination courses.
+In years 10 and 11 we successfully run GCSE Physical Education course with over 50 students following these courses in each year group.
+The examination worth 60% of the course consists of two written papers

 Topics covered include:

-There are 3 compulsory units – Principles of Anatomy and Physiology in sport, The Physiology of fitness and Assessing Risk in Sport, following from these further units are selected to best meet the needs of the learner.
+There are 3 compulsory units – Anatomy and Physiology, Fitness training and Programming for Health, Sport and Well-being and Professional Development in the sports industry, following from these a further unit are selected to best meet the needs of the learner.